John Halle's Hall: Later history

 In 1669 the Hall was being used as a tavern, as described by the antiquary John Aubrey: "His dwelling house, now a taverne (1669), was on the Ditch, where in the glasse windowes are many scutchions of his armes yet remaining, and severall merchant markes."
 The street was built along "the ditch", also known as "the canal", one of Salisbury's main watercourses.
 The name New Canal for the street was in use by 1751."
 The watercourse has long-since been culverted and infilled.

 From 1816–1819 the Hall was used as part of the printing offices of The Wiltshire Gazette.

 Before its restoration in 1834, the Hall had been "divided and sub-divided into many small upper and lower rooms".

-The building was restored by Augustus Pugin in 1834, and F.R.
+The building was restored by Augustus Pugin in 1834, one of his very first architectural commissions, and F.R.
 Fisher, clerk of works for Salisbury Cathedral, for Mr Sampson Payne, the client, a glass and china merchant.
 A book published the same year, Peter Hall's Picturesque Memorials of Salisbury, stated "..the restoration of this splendid and interesting room, which is now entirely choked with modern apartments, is the result of most careful survey and measurement, without any alteration whatever, beyond the removal of temporary and incongruous obstructions."

 Another source states Pugin's work also involved the insertion of an oak screen with a single, central doorway at the southern end of the Hall, made from an old cabinet with carved figures, and that above this was a painting of an angel with a scroll and royal arms, executed by Pugin in eight hours without break.
+The painting survives, and bears the text 'This hall Built 1470 Restored 1834'.

 An 1841 article mentions that "the hall...has been recently cleared of the modern apartments by which it was choked, and completely restored with the greatest taste and judgment under the direction of Mr. Fisher, clerk of works to the cathedral.
 It is now the chief show-room of a china warehouse and is not a little set off by its gay and glittering contents."
-It is likely that for this joint project Pugin was the architect/commissionee, with Fisher as the clerk of works directing the workmen.
+For this joint project Pugin was the architect/commissionee, and Fisher as the clerk of works directing the workmen.

 The window glass was "extensively restored" by John Beare in 1834, as part of Pugin's project.
 Pevsner states the stained glass was restored and augmented by the noted stained glass artist Thomas Willement (1786–1861).

-In 1880–1881 the mock-Tudor three-storey north (street) façade was added, designed by Salisbury-based architect Fred Ward, and commissioned by the owners, china merchants Mr Watson and Mr Godden.
+In 1880–1881 the mock Tudor three-storey north (street) façade was added, designed by Salisbury-based architect Fred Ward, and commissioned by the owners, china merchants Mr Watson and Mr Godden.
 The noted architectural historian Sir Nikolaus Pevsner was not a fan, describing the façade as "grossly overdone".
 An April 1881 newspaper account of the work noted that, before undertaking the new façade, "Messrs Watson and Godden, ... with praiseworthy spirit, first rebuilt the back portion of the premises."
 In around 1910 the Hall is shown in a photograph with the ground-floor shop front of Watson & Co.